Trevor Larnach Player Props: Twins vs. Mariners

 Trevor Larnach At The Plate

-- Larnach has five doubles, three triples, six home runs and 23 walks while batting .213.
+- Larnach is hitting .209 with five doubles, three triples, six home runs and 24 walks.

-- In 54.2% of his 48 games this season, Larnach has picked up at least one hit.
-He's also had six multi-hit games.
+- In 53.1% of his games this season (26 of 49), Larnach has picked up at least one hit, and in six of those games (12.2%) he recorded at least two.

-- In 39.6% of his games this year, Larnach has tallied at least one RBI.
-In seven of those games (14.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- Larnach has driven in a run in 19 games this season (38.8%), including seven games with more than one RBI (14.3%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 35.4% of his games this season, with two or more runs scored in 10.4%.
+- He has scored a run in 17 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.